ibm-cloud-docs/cis/add-domain.md

    1. Ensure all DNS records (for example, A, MX, TXT, CAA) are resolving correctly.
    1. Troubleshoot any issues by checking records in CIS or verifying name server settings at your registrar.

-## Best practices
-{: #best-practices-full-setup}

-- Full setup delegates DNS authority to CIS for a root domain or subdomain.
-- Import or recreate all existing DNS records in CIS before updating NS.
-- Update name servers at your registrar with CIS-assigned name servers.
-- Wait for propagation (24–48h, up to 72h in rare cases) and verify with `dig` or `nslookup`.
-- CIS automatically detects when delegation is complete.
-- Optionally, re-enable DNSSEC using CIS DS records.
-- Ensure all service-critical records (MX, DKIM, SPF, TXT, CAA) are present before delegation to prevent downtime.